ISRAEL—SPIRIT AND FLESH

 The “tree,” Israel, the Seed of Abraham of which we are speaking, at one time had Jewish branches only (or primarily).
 Today the “tree” has both Jewish and Gentile branches.
 The branches no longer are distinguished by race for it is one olive tree, one anointed servant of God.

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ [Messiah].
-For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
+For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.
 (I Corinthians 12:12,13)

 We see, therefore, that the tree of God is not the land and people of Israel.
 Neither is the tree of God a “Gentile Church.”